 Following his graduation from the CCNY program, Koval was assigned by the U.S. Army to the Manhattan Project’s secret installation in Oak Ridge, Tennessee.
 Placed in charge of radiation control, Koval reportedly had unrestricted access to the installation and could observe first-hand the process utilized in the production of plutonium and polonium, as well as scientific and security procedures and the quantity and quality of the materials produced.

+In 1945, Koval was promoted to U.S. Army Staff Sergeant and transferred from Oak Ridge to another Manhattan Project installation in Dayton, Ohio.
+Assigned to the Health Physics branch of the Medical Department, he reportedly enjoyed even greater access to the top-secret project than he had in Oak Ridge.
 In December 1945, he reported to Moscow that the Americans were producing polonium for use in their atomic project – and also divulged the monthly volume of polonium production in Oak Ridge.
 In February 1946, Moscow reportedly received an outline of the process used by the United States for polonium production.
 5

 In 1946, engineer third class George Koval was discharged from the Army as part of a demobilization.
 The discharge was honorary, with a reference to “brilliant” work.
 For his service, Koval earned two medals, including one “For Victory in World War II.”
 He was offered an opportunity to remain at Dayton in a civilian capacity but refused, fearing exposure under the much tighter security measures introduced following the defection in Canada of the Soviet cipher clerk Igor Guzenko.
 Koval returned to New York and resumed his studies at New York’s City College.
 In 1948, he told his American acquaintances that he had received an invitation to work on a power station construction project in Europe.
 He then obtained a passport to travel as the travel agent of a firm called Atlas Trading, and on October 6, 1948, he boarded the SS America en route to Le Havre.
 6 From there, he made his way to the Soviet Union.